Yagavi8116/Image_pixel_reader-RGB_generator-and-display_image/README.md

 •	The program will read the pixels of the image and generate the corresponding RGB values.

-•	The image will be displayed on the screen with the RGB values overlaid.
+•	The image will be displayed on the window with the RGB values overlaid.